Top 10 Canadian Films of All Time: Reception

 TIFF organizers were surprised with the results of the 1984 poll, which provided recognition for what they felt were underappreciated directors such as Claude Jutra, Don Shebib and Gilles Carle.
-Wayne Clarkson, and testifying before the Parliament of Canada, remarked on the 1984 list's oldest film being Nobody Waved Goodbye (1964 - though it appears to have been 1963's Pour la suite du monde), asking "How is it that some of this country's most acclaimed films came in the brief 20-year period between 1964 and 1984?
+Wayne Clarkson testifying before the Parliament of Canada, remarked on the 1984 list's oldest film being Nobody Waved Goodbye (1964 - though it appears to have been 1963's Pour la suite du monde), asking "How is it that some of this country's most acclaimed films came in the brief 20-year period between 1964 and 1984?
 That's a very interesting phenomenon for us."

 Following the original 1984 list's release, the festival and the Canadian Film Institute collaborated on a touring minifestival to screen the ten films, alongside a selection of short films, in other Canadian cities.

 According to encyclopedist Gene Walz, the revisions in 1993 "forced people to rethink their stereotyped notions about Canadian film".
 The 1993 list was noted for the addition of the first female director, Patricia Rozema, and Mon oncle Antoine being ranked first for a second time, despite the popularity of Oscar-nominated classics Jesus of Montreal and The Decline of the American Empire.

 Among the films that dropped off the list after 1993 were Nobody Waved Goodbye and The Grey Fox.
 Critic Norman Wilner said this was unsurprising, describing the two films as "very much products of their time, and they haven’t aged well".

 The 2015 poll saw major changes, including in the number one spot, prompting Steve Gravestock to comment:"This is likely the first time that a film by an indigenous filmmaker has topped a poll of national cinema."
 The Nunatsiaq News heralded the choice as a sign Atanarjuat: The Fast Runner "has stood the test of time".
 Eric Moreault, writing for La Presse, dismissed Atanarjuats first-place finish as nonsensical, noting Mon oncle Antoine topped all previous versions.

 John Semley of The Globe and Mail commented that the 2015 list "seems a little heavy on recent movies," but was remarkable for its diversity.
 The inclusion of more recent films led to the question of whether Canadian cinema was becoming more creative, or if critics were biased to more popular films.
 Moreault objected to what he saw as too few Quebeckers participating in the vote, saying Incendies (2010) or Mommy (2014) could be included.

 Peter Knegt of the Canadian Broadcasting Corporation called the 2015 list "worthy" compared to the alternative list produced by data journalism website The 10 and 3, weighing votes from the Internet Movie Database.
 That list named Room (2015) as the best Canadian film, followed by the Oscar-nominated Incendies and the holiday cult classic A Christmas Story (1983).